Click and Collect – Please contact us to arrange collection or delivery of this item

 An English copper Winsor street lantern,

-the square section tapered body with pointed spinnings atop the tented roof, all raised on a four-pronged chair-iron, the electric lamp-holder wired from the base,
+the square section glazed, tapered body with cupped spinnings and a pointed finial atop the canted lid, all raised on a four-pronged chair-iron with cylindrical spigot, the electric lamp-holder wired from the base,

 The Monthly Magazine commented that,